nadhilamizayaasriel/Emoticare/README.md

-Download and install the EmotiCare APK file into your mobile device / emulator [here](https://bit.ly/EmotiCare) Or, you can try building the APK yourself by downloading this project into your local directory, open it in Android Studio, wait for Gradle sync-ing and Build APK from there.
+Download and install the EmotiCare APK file into your mobile device / emulator [here](https://bit.ly/EmotiCare) Or, you can try building the APK yourself by downloading this project into your local directory especially in branch **fix-code**, open it in Android Studio, wait for Gradle sync-ing and Build APK from there.
 ## Contact Us

 - [Fina Keiza Arismana A004D4KX3966](https://github.com/alweismiau)